 If there are discrepancies between your balance on Coinpanda and your actual holdings, it means there are transactions that have not been imported.
 There are several ways you can investigate this, but we recommend to start with the following:

-- double check that you have added wallets for all exchanges, blockchains, services and apps where you have bought, sold, traded, received, or sent any cryptocurrency
+Double-check that you have added wallets for all exchanges, blockchains, services, and apps where you have bought, sold, traded, received, or sent any cryptocurrency

-- verify that all transactions have been imported for each wallet.
-Most exchanges lets you see a complete trade history from their web interface which you can compare with the transactions imported to Coinpanda.
+Verify that all transactions have been imported for each wallet.
+Most exchanges let you see a complete trade history from their web interface which you can compare with the transactions imported to Coinpanda.

-- check if any values from your balance are either way too low or high.
-Example: if you have transacted with BTC, ETH, XRP, EOS and USDT, and BTC and USDT are the only coins for which your balance does not match, you have narrowed down transactions with BTC-USDT to be the reason.
+Check if any values from your balance are either way too low or high.
+For example: if you have transacted with BTC, ETH, XRP, EOS, and USDT, and BTC and USDT are the only coins for which your balance does not match, you have narrowed down transactions with BTC-USDT to be the reason.

 Step 3 - Check for any warnings

-Coinpanda comes with a built-in tool (Review page) for verifying that there are no transactions or price data missing.
-On this page, you will see a list of warning trades which might happen because of one of the following reasons:
+Coinpanda comes with a built-in tool for verifying that there are no transactions or price data missing.
+On the Transactions page, you can filter for transactions with warnings/errors that need review.
+This might happen because of one of the following reasons:

 While Coinpanda supports more than 7000 cryptocurrencies, we don't sync market rates for all cryptos on a daily basis (e.g. old coins delisted from exchanges).
 You will also see this warning message if you have sold a coin before it is listed on sites such as Coinmarketcap or Coingecko.
 In this case, you will need to manually enter the value/cost for the transaction.